Minsa'y Isang Gamu-gamo: Themes and allusions

 The film has been described by film historian Jose Capino as belonging to the "cinema of decolonization" along with Lino Brocka's PX and Augusto Buenaventura's Sa Kuko ng Agila, all explicitly addressing the issue of the American military presence in the Philippines during the Bases era, as the 1970s saw growing political and legal debates over Philippine sovereignty and the American bases.
 In the film, Philippine sovereignty is both literally and metaphorically compromised.

 In particular, towards the end of the film, Corazon de la Cruz struggles to perform the traditional tinikling dance during her farewell party, and the scene is juxtaposed with her brother flying a red, blue, and white kite (the colors of both the American and the Philippine flag) over Crow Valley near Clark Air Base.
 At the point where Corazon errs in the tinikling, her leg caught between the bamboo poles, the film cuts to Carlito falling after being shot by an American officer.
 According to Capino, the film "marks the impossibility–at least during its historical moment–of parity between ex-colonizer and ex-colonized."
 Carlito dies when his family is busy celebrating Corazon's departure for the United States, so the "juxtaposition of the tinikling and kite scenes forms a rather pedantic image of cultural conflict."
 After Carlito's death, Inkong Menciong burns the kite, recalling the laws against flag burning during the American colonial period.

 There is a parallelism between Carlito and the spit-roasted pig served at the farewell party of Corazon, foreshadowed in the film when Carlito and Inkong watch the pig's slaughter before the party.
 The defense given by the American personnel is that the shooter mistook Carlito for a wild boar.
 In response, Corazon asserts the film's famous line: "My brother is not a pig!"

 The film makes several historical allusions, including Inkong's memory of the Bataan Death March; the Vietnam War, with Clark Air Base used as a refueling station; and the 1969 Moon landing, with Inkong asking, "Corazon, do they [the Americans] also own the Moon now?"

 Release

 The film premiered on December 25, 1976, as an entry for the 2nd Metro Manila Film Festival.

 Restoration

 In 2018, the film was digitally restored and remastered by the ABS-CBN Film Restoration Project.
 The restoration was done at the Kantana Film Institute.
 On the film restoration, director Lupita Aquino-Kashiwahara said:

 I'm very pleased that the film has been restored so it can be viewed again, especially by the current generation which wasn't around to experience the events portrayed in the film.
 It is part of their history, too.
 Although it's a dramatic movie, many of the scenes are based on real stories, real incidents, real tragedies.

 The restored version premiered on October 16, 2018, at Cinema Centenario in Quezon City as part of the Cinema One Originals festival.

+Home media

+The film was released on Blu-ray by Kani Releasing in 2023.